Lesson 5: SimpleTrigger

 SimpleTrigger should meet your scheduling needs if you need to have a job execute exactly once at a specific moment in time, or at a specific moment in time followed by repeats at a specific interval.
-For example, if you want the trigger to fire at exactly 11:23:54 AM on January 13, 2005, and then fire five more times, every ten seconds.
+For example, if you want the trigger to fire at exactly 11:23:54 AM on January 13, 2015, or if you want it to fire at that time, and then fire five more times, every ten seconds.

 With this description, you may not find it surprising to find that the properties of a SimpleTrigger include: a start-time, and end-time, a repeat count, and a repeat interval.
 All of these properties are exactly what you’d expect them to be, with only a couple special notes related to the end-time property.

 The repeat count can be zero, a positive integer, or the constant value SimpleTrigger.REPEAT_INDEFINITELY.
 The repeat interval property must be zero, or a positive long value, and represents a number of milliseconds.
 Note that a repeat interval of zero will cause ‘repeat count’ firings of the trigger to happen concurrently (or as close to concurrently as the scheduler can manage).

 If you’re not already familiar with Quartz’s DateBuilder class, you may find it helpful for computing your trigger fire-times, depending on the startTime (or endTime) that you’re trying to create.

 The endTime property (if it is specified) overrides the repeat count property.
 This can be useful if you wish to create a trigger such as one that fires every 10 seconds until a given moment in time - rather than having to compute the number of times it would repeat between the start-time and the end-time, you can simply specify the end-time and then use a repeat count of REPEAT_INDEFINITELY (you could even specify a repeat count of some huge number that is sure to be more than the number of times the trigger will actually fire before the end-time arrives).